ViciousPanda/terminal_menu/README.md

 Dynamic Python menu for the terminal
 By Jacob Gesink

+Spend less time on user inputs and more time on coding.

 This menu allows you to write classes and functions directly into menu items.
-It allows for submenu nestling and should be a quick sollution to any python menu that requires the terminal window for user selection.
+It allows for submenu nestling and should be a quick solution to any python project that requires the terminal window for user selection.

+## Features:

+- Create a dynamic menu directly from the functions in a class
-The naming of menu items is linked to the function names.
-Class names are descriptive only and hidden from the end user.
+- Naming of menu items is linked to the function names
+- Class names are descriptive only and hidden from the end user
+- **init** is ignored in the menu building and can be freely used

 ## Installation